jamesshore/quixote/docs/Span.md

 ## Assertions

-Use these methods to make assertions about the span.
+Use these methods to make assertions about the size of the span.
 In all cases, if the assertion is true, nothing happens.
 Otherwise, the assertion throws an exception explaining why it failed.

+Span sizes are always positive.

 ### Equality